csommerl/js120/109_explanations.md

 Variables declared with `var` have function scope.
 This means that variables declared with `var` are available anywhere within the innermost function body in which they are declared.
 That means that even if they are declared within a block within a function body, their scope is not limited to that block and they can be accessed outside of that block.

-Functions defined by function **declarations** have function scope.
+Functions defined with *expressions* using `var` also have function scope.
+Functions defined with function *declarations* have function scope.

 ### Scope of undeclared variables